Kevin Murphy

 Chief Science Data Officer, NASA’s Science Mission Directorate

-Murphy oversees the strategic planning and implementation of data and computing systems that underpin NASA’s scientific initiatives.
-He collaborates with a diverse array of stakeholders, including researchers, engineers, and policymakers, to develop and maintain robust data and computing infrastructures.
-His efforts guarantee that NASA’s data assets are preserved for future generations and optimized for current scientific discovery and innovation.
+Murphy collaborates with a variety of stakeholders, including researchers, and engineers to develop and maintain robust data and computing infrastructures.
+His efforts guarantee that NASA’s data assets are preserved for future generations and optimized for current scientific discovery and engineering innovation.

 Previously, Murphy managed the data systems programs responsible for the production and distribution of data from NASA’s fleet of Earth-observing satellites to users around the world.
 He initiated the Commercial Smallsat Data Acquisition Program and led the Satellite Needs Assessment Working Group.
 During his tenure at the Goddard Space Flight Center, he developed and managed projects including near real-time science data production systems, search engines, scientific data visualization systems, and earthdata.nasa.gov.